 Bible journaling is a quickly emerging Bible reading trend.
-Bible journaling is not just writing down your Bible reading reflections in a journal.
+Bible journaling does not just mean using a journal during devotions.
 It is an artistic process, allowing you to fill your margins with coloring, illustrations, lettering, or whatever other techniques you like to use.

-You may already be sitting at your craft table just waiting to touch your colored pencils to your Bible’s pages, or you may be totally unfamiliar with art journaling.
-Perhaps, you stumbled upon our My Creative Bible while searching for the perfect KJV Bible gift Bible for a loved one, or maybe you found yourself admiring the colorfully illustrated Bible lying in the hands of a fellow worshiper at your church.
+You may already be sitting at your craft table just waiting to touch your colored pencils to your Bible’s pages, or you may never have worshiped this way before.
+Perhaps you stumbled upon our My Creative Bible while searching for the perfect gift for a loved one, or maybe you found yourself admiring the colorfully illustrated Bible lying in the hands of a fellow worshiper at your church.

 Bible journaling is a powerful method to approach your personal quiet time or community Bible study.

-Bible journaling can help you to notice the importance of different verses in Scripture or highlight new insights into verses that you have read hundreds of times before.
+Bible journaling can help you notice the importance of different verses in Scripture It can highlight new insights into verses that you have read hundreds of times before.

 We want to introduce you to this process by answering various questions that could arise as you seek to add art journaling to your devotional life.